- Who are we?

 We will share your personal data with charities and advocacy groups to whom you donate.
 Wherever we pass your information to a charity or advocacy group, they will also become a controller with respect to your personal data.
 This means that they become responsible for their own compliance with data protection laws when they use your personal data.
 Any use of your personal data by the charity or advocacy group is subject to the their own privacy policies.
 When a charity or advocacy group receives your details, they are required to send you their privacy notice.
 Donr is not responsible for a charity or advocacy group’s use of your personal data or their compliance with data protection laws.

-When you donate to a Crowdfunding Page, Donr will ask whether or not you consent to receiving marketing emails or text messages from the charity or advocacy group about the impact of your donation and other ways to support them.
+When you donate to a charity through our services, Donr will ask whether or not you consent to receiving marketing emails or text messages from the charity or advocacy group about the impact of your donation and other ways to support them.
 If you opt in to receiving such emails and text messages, we will pass your consent preference on to the charity or advocacy group.
 Note that the charity or advocacy group will need to receive your personal data in order to send you emails and messages that you have consented to receive.

 If you want to change your preferences for a charity to use your please contact the charity directly.

 Note that charities receive information about supporters from lots of different sources.
 Donr is not the system of record for our charity and advocacy group partners, so we can only collect and evidence your consent to receive marketing from our charity and advocacy group partners as you elect on our platform.
 If you make any changes in your consent preferences directly with a charity or advocacy group, we may not be able to reflect these.
 For example, if you opt in to receive text messages from a charity or advocacy group when you make a donation through Donr, but then you subsequently opt out directly with the charity or advocacy group, Donr will not have a record that you opted out of receiving text messages from that charity or advocacy group.